 But once you do, be sure to call it out on your website.

 So there you have it.
-11 time-tested tips for qualifying leads and filtering out the bad ones before you even get on the phone.
+7 strategies for qualifying leads and filtering out the bad ones before you even get on the phone.

-- Ask Qualifying Questions & Ask The RIGHT Qualifying Questions
+- Qualifying Strategy #1: Ask Qualifying Questions & Ask the RIGHT Qualifying Questions

-- Build A FAQs Section Into Your Sales Page
+- Qualifying Strategy #3: Build a FAQs Section Into Your Sales Page

-- Call Out The Industries That Are A Good Fit—And The Ones That Ain’t
+- Qualifying Strategy #7: Call Out the Industries That Are a Good Fit—And the Ones That Ain’t

 Let me know in the comments below!